kshutkin/rollup-extras/plugin-html/README.md

 Points:

-- Inject file names with hashes
+- Injects file names with hashes
-- Watch on a template file and trigger rebuild if it is changed
+- Watches the template file and triggers a rebuild if it changes
 - Provides a minimalistic template by default, so you are ready to start without configuration
 - Supports multiple rollup configs (will trigger only when last output generated)
 - Extensible through API so you can plug in something for HTML processing or generate new types of HTML elements